roytang/blog/content/posts/2008/10/gpt-taipei-i-top8.md

   </div>
 </div>

 The exalted theme is pretty good and I was glad for a chance to try it out.
-I&#8217;m basically splashing red and black for Resounding Thunder, Broodmate Dragon and Infest.
+I&'m basically splashing red and black for Resounding Thunder, Broodmate Dragon and Infest.
 The dragon is rightly a bomb and won me every game where he resolved.
-The Infest was probably a mistake &#8211; it&#8217;s not good against everybody and most of the time it sits in my hand bewailing the lack of swamps.
+The Infest was probably a mistake &#8211; it&'s not good against everybody and most of the time it sits in my hand bewailing the lack of swamps.
 I often side it out for the second Guardians of Akrasa.

 I intentionally played a lower curve this time.
 Before I would have been using stuff like the Yoked Plowbeast, but I decided I wanted to be attacking on turns three and four instead of cycling, then finishing with fliers.
 A lot of players will build sealed decks like 5-color Naya decks with lots of fat monsters typically leaving them open during the early turns.
-Not that Naya is a bad strategy mind you, it&#8217;s just that I seem to face Mosstodons, Cavern Thoctars and Ridge Rannets all the time.
+Not that Naya is a bad strategy mind you, it&'s just that I seem to face Mosstodons, Cavern Thoctars and Ridge Rannets all the time.

 Tournament report follows, highlights only.